Navid200/xDrip/docs/Settings/Scan_QR_Code.md

 ---

 #### **If camera is not an option**
 Your device might not have a camera, the camera could be broken, or you may only be able to access the QR code on the same device running xDrip.
-In these cases, you can use an alternative method available starting with the [2024.08.02 release](https://github.com/NightscoutFoundation/xDrip/releases/tag/2024.08.02) of xDrip, as explained here.
+In these cases, you can use an alternative method as explained here.

 First, save the QR code as an image file on your device.
 To do this, use a browser to access the QR code.
 Long press on the QR code image and select the option to save it.
 By default, the image will be saved in your **Dolwnload** folder.